 Because it is within this very darkness that your greatest gift lies.

-Demitri (Demi) Wylde is an author, blogger, and entrepreneur based out of Los Angeles, CA.
+Demitri (Demi) Wylde is an author, content creator, and sex educator based out of Los Angeles, CA.

 His blogs "The Deviant Diaries" and "A Deviant's Guide to Sex" are available at www.DemitriWylde.com.

 His poetry chapbooks, "Bitter Blue Pill," and"All Was Nothing in the Time of Champions,"